-- Prosecutors have asked that Blagojevich be sentenced to 15 to 20 years
+- Prosecutors ask that Rod Blagojevich be sentenced to 15 to 20 years in jail

-- The former Illinois governor was found guilty of 17 corruption charges
+- Former Illinois governor was found guilty of 17 corruption charges